Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

-5 Genius Ways to Recycle Old Furniture With Paint
+Five Ways to Decorate Old Furniture

-An aged, distressed, or antiqued finish gives the illusion of furniture from another era.
+An aged, distressed, or antiqued finish gives the illusion that the furniture is from another era.
 This weathered technique works with cottage, country, and traditional styles.
 One way to achieve the look is to use old-fashioned milk paint or chalk paint as a base coat.
 Finish the piece with a rubbing of dark paste wax to give it that aged appearance.
 Create areas of wear where it would naturally occur with a quick pass of sandpaper.

 This is a fun option for the artistically (and not so artistically) inclined.
 Paint an original design on a furniture piece to give any room in your home a custom look.
-Start with primer to create your furniture “canvas."
+Start with a primer to create your furniture “canvas."
 Apply your base coat and draw a freehand floral motif, abstract, or landscape on a desk, headboard, or dining table.
 Use acrylic craft paints to bring the design to life.
 Don’t forget to protect your masterpiece with a clear sealer.
 Not a freehand artist?
 Reproduce your favorite design with tracing paper from the craft store.

 A coat of paint and decorative stencils let you transform your garage sale find into a whimsical furniture piece everyone will love.
-Select smaller scale craft stencils for this project—wall stencils are much too large and can overwhelm furniture.
+Select smaller-scale craft stencils for this project—wall stencils are much too large and can overwhelm furniture.
 Pick a shape or design of your liking, and pounce the stencil in a shade that complements or contrasts with the base color.
 Stenciled furniture is a sweet addition to a child’s bedroom or playroom.

 10 Tips for Painting Furniture